Arthur C. Smith Fund

 The mission of ARCADE is to fund events that promote interactions and foster good relationships between the different cultural, ethnic, and otherwise diversified branches of the MIT community.

 The Legatum Center provides seed grants to fund research, pilot tests, and development of promising for-profit projects in low-income countries.
 Application opens in the fall for the IAP award and in the spring for the summer award.
 Please see website for more information.

 Mad Money Grants

-Funded by Alumni Challengers for the Senior Gift Campaign, the Alumni Association and Student Activities Office collaborate to provide students with grants for large, unique projects.
-Contact SAO for further information or apply online.
+Funded by Alumni Challengers for the Senior Gift Campaign, the Alumni Association and Student Organizations, Leadership and Engagement office collaborate to provide students with grants for large, unique projects.
+Contact SOLE for further information or apply online.